 For example, if you send a client an invoice in December 2019, and received the payment in January 2020, the income should be added to the 2020 EÜR report.
 The same concept applies to your expenses.

-To create a profit and loss statement, you should summarise your actual received income and paid expenses on the basis of relevant supporting documents.
-The profit and loss statement should follow the structure below:
+To create a profit and loss statement, you should summarise your actual income and expenses.
+The final report should have the following components:

 - Information about business operation

 - Declaration of business revenue